Bergman--Einstein Rigidity for Hartogs Domains over Bounded Homogeneous Domains: Introduction

 A related rigidity result was recently obtained by Palmieri \cite{Palmieri2025BergmanMetricsInducedBall}, who proved that, among Hartogs domains over bounded homogeneous bases, the ball is also singled out by the requirement that the Bergman metric be, up to rescaling, induced by the Bergman metric of a finite-dimensional unit ball.

-The proof of Theorem~\ref{main} combines two ingredients.
-The first is the explicit formula of Ishi--Park--Yamamori for the Bergman kernel of \(\Omega_{m,s}\) \cite{IshiParkYamamori2017BergmanKernel}, which makes it possible to reduce the Einstein equation for the Bergman metric of the total space to a scalar identity in one radial variable.
-The second is the structure theory of bounded homogeneous domains, encoded in the polynomial
+We briefly describe the strategy of the proof of Theorem \ref{main}.
+The first ingredient is the explicit formula of Ishi--Park--Yamamori for the Bergman kernel of $\Omega_{m,s}$ \cite{IshiParkYamamori2017BergmanKernel}, which makes it possible to reduce the Einstein equation for the Bergman metric of the total space to a scalar identity in one radial variable.
+The second ingredient is the structure theory of bounded homogeneous domains, encoded in the polynomial

 whose zeros reflect the intrinsic invariants of the base.
-The interaction between these two ingredients forces the radial part of the Bergman kernel to collapse to a pure pole, from which one recovers both the critical value \(s=\frac{1}{n+1}\) and the rank-one condition on \(\Omega\), and hence the ball characterization.
+The interaction between these two ingredients forces the radial part of the Bergman kernel to collapse to a pure pole.
+From this collapse one recovers both the critical value $s=\frac1{n+1}$ and the rank-one condition on $\Omega$, hence the ball characterization.

 The rigidity established here also suggests a soliton counterpart.
+More recently, the analogue of Cheng's conjecture has been investigated in the broader framework of K\"ahler--Ricci solitons.
+In particular, if $D\subset\mathbb C^n$ is a bounded strictly pseudoconvex domain with smooth boundary and $g_D$ is its Bergman metric, then Sha \cite{Sha2025KahlerRicciSoliton} proved that whenever $g_D$ is a K\"ahler--Ricci soliton, the domain $D$ must be biholomorphic to the unit ball.

-More generally, recent results indicate that the Bergman K\"ahler--Ricci soliton condition may be substantially more restrictive than the existence of an arbitrary complete soliton.
-This is supported by Sha's rigidity result for Bergman K\"ahler--Ricci solitons on bounded strictly pseudoconvex domains with smooth boundary \cite{Sha2025KahlerRicciSoliton}, by the Bergman-metric rigidity phenomena established for Cartan--Hartogs domains \cite[Theorem~1.2]{LoiMossaZuddas2025BergmanMetric}, and by the rigidity result proved in \cite{LoiMossa2023HolomorphicIsometries}, which shows that a K\"ahler--Ricci soliton induced by the homogeneous metric of a homogeneous bounded domain is necessarily K\"ahler--Einstein.
-This naturally leads to the following conjecture.
+This result, together with the rigidity phenomena established for Cartan--Hartogs domains \cite[Theorem~1.2]{LoiMossaZuddas2025BergmanMetric} and with the theorem proved in \cite{LoiMossa2023HolomorphicIsometries}, which shows that a K\"ahler--Ricci soliton induced by the homogeneous metric of a homogeneous bounded domain is necessarily K\"ahler--Einstein, suggests that the soliton analogue of Theorem~\ref{main} should also hold.